missionpinball/mpf-docs/docs/code/api_reference/misc_components/Players.md

 self.machine.player.foo = 0
 ```

-If that variable didn’t exist, it will be automatically created.
+If that variable didn't exist, it will be automatically created.

 You can get the value of player variables by accessing them directly.
 For example: